SAGE: Structure-Aware Generative Video Transitions between Diverse Clips

 \paragraph*{Datasets.} We evaluate \name and competing methods on a diverse set of video clip pairs.
 Our test set is drawn from three sources: (a)~artist-designed transitions, which provide high-quality reference examples; (b)~image pairs adapted from related work, where we generate short video clips using an image-to-video workflow; and (c)~diverse clips collected from public sources to span a wide range of motion, style, and complexity.
 The full dataset, along with reference transitions, will be released to enable reproducibility and facilitate future benchmarking.

 \paragraph*{Comparisons.} We compare our approach against both classical and generative baselines.
 For content-aware morphing, we use DiffMorpher \cite{zhang2023diffmorpher}.
-Among generative transition methods, we test against FILM \cite{film}, TVG \cite{tvg2024}, and Generative Inbetweening \cite{generativeInbetweening2024}.
-Finally, we also evaluate against VACE \cite{vace}, a universal video generation model capable of editing and synthesis (see supplemental).
-In the supplementary, we also qualitatively compare against SEINE~\cite{chen2023seine}.
+Among generative transition methods, we test against FILM \cite{film}, TVG \cite{tvg2024}, and Generative Inbetweening \cite{generativeInbetweening2024} (GI).
+Finally, we also evaluate against VACE \cite{vace}, a universal video generation model capable of editing and synthesis (see project page).
+On the project page, we also qualitatively compare against SEINE~\cite{chen2023seine}.

 \paragraph*{Metrics.} For the artist examples, we use the handcrafted transition as reference.
 We compute (i)~motion similarity, defined as the cosine similarity between optical flows extracted from the reference and generated transitions, and summed over the pixels; and (ii)~image and video similarity temporal smoothness metrics (FID, FVD).
 These allow us to capture both the motion smoothness and perceptual quality of transitions.